microsoftgraph/microsoft-graph-toolkit/packages/mgt-spfx-utils/README.md

 ## Usage

+Disambiguation is intended to provide developers with a mechanism to use a specific version of MGT in their solution without encountering collisions with other solutions that may be using MGT. `mgt-spfx` will allow all SPFx solutions in a tenant to use a single shared version, either v2.x or v3.x, of MGT.
+Currently multiple versions of `mgt-spfx` cannot be used in the same tenant.
+This is a limitation of the SharePoint Framework.

 By disambiguating tag names of Microsoft Graph Toolkit components, you can use your own version of MGT rather than using the centrally deployed `@microsoft/mgt-spfx` package.
 This allows you to avoid colliding with SharePoint Framework components built by other developers.
 When disambiguating tag names, MGT is included in the generated SPFx bundle, increasing its size.
+It is strongly recommended that you use a disambiguation value unique to your organization and solution to avoid collisions with other solutions, e.g. `contoso-hr-extensions`.

 > **Important:** Since a given web component tag can only be registered once these approaches **must** be used along with the `customElementHelper.withDisambiguation('foo')` approach as this allows developers to create disambiguated tag names.